rust-lang/rust/docs/dev/style.md

 }
 ```

-**Rational:** not bothering the caller with irrelevant details, not mixing user API with implementor API.
+**Rationale:** not bothering the caller with irrelevant details, not mixing user API with implementor API.

 ## Avoid Monomorphization